 To enjoy kale salad for the whole week, simply whip up the dressing in advance.
 Store the dressing in a mason jar with a lid separated from the kale and other veggies.
 Put all the ingredients in the fridge so they’ll be ready to toss together anytime the craving strikes.

-Kale is the go-to choice for many prep-ahead dishes as you can see in these healthy recipes with kale that we made.
+Kale is the go-to choice for many prep-ahead dishes as you can see in these healthy recipe with kale that we made.
 This is due to its ability to hold in shape marvelously and stay fresh longer than other leafy greens.

 How Long Does Kale Salad Last?